 A doctor can help determine whether the cause of the dizziness needs further investigation or treatment.
 Some symptoms that indicate you should see your doctor about your dizziness are:

 - The dizziness is persistent over several days.
-If the sensation lasts longer than one day and occurs during certain activities (like standing up), then this may indicate an underlying health condition such as vertigo, Meniere’s disease, or a vestibular disorder.
+If the sensation lasts longer than one day and occurs during certain activities (like standing up), then this may indicate an underlying health condition such as vertigo, Meniere’s disease, or a vestibular disorder, and may need medical treatment.

 - You have other symptoms like nausea, vomiting, or headaches.
 These could be signs of a more serious condition, such as an inner ear infection or stroke.